 Ulugbek madrasah in Samarkand is built according to classically known forms.
 It has a richly decorated portal, which is decorated with five-pointed and ten-pointed stars made of mosaic.
 Four minarets were built in the corners of the building, for the first time in Central Asian architecture.
 To this day, the 33-meter high eastern minarets are entirely preserved.
 The courtyard of the madrasah is square and surrounded by 28 rooms on each of the two floors.
 The madrasah has a large mosque and four classrooms.

-In his school, Ulugbek facilitated the teaching of subjects such as mathematics, astronomy, literature and science.
+Ulugbek facilitated teaching subjects such as mathematics, astronomy, literature, and science in his school.
 The students were mainly from noble families, but Ulugbek was also looking for talents from poor families.
-According to some chronicles, Ulugbek himself taught mathematics and astronomy at his school.
+According to some chronicles, Ulugbek taught mathematics and astronomy at his school.
 The most famous students were the later writers Alisher Navoi and Abdurahman Jami.
-Ulugbek’s Madrasah was the most prestigious school of its time in Central Asia.
+Ulugbek’s madrasah was the most prestigious school of its time in Central Asia.

-In the first half of the 19th century, the madrasah was damaged by an earthquake.
+An earthquake damaged the madrasah in the first half of the 19th century.
 Another earthquake destroyed the second floor in 1897.
 During the Soviet period, the madrasah was restored and renovated.
 Today there are souvenir stores and several workshops inside.
 The madrasah is a remarkable example of 15th-century architecture.

 Minarets of Ulugbeg Madrasah